-Regarding external validity, the majority of patient data were from sites in the US.
-It is likely that a number of important differences between the US and Canada exist with regard to the management of these patients, including differences in treatments available, health insurance coverage, and overall healthcare system structures, which would be expected to impact treatment eligibility and thus outcomes.
-In addition, the multiple studies included patients enrolled over a decade ago and these patients are unlikely to be representative of contemporary patients where better therapies and supportive care is available, which would be expected to bias the study results in favor of tepotinib.
+Regarding external validity, the majority of the patient data were from sites in the US.
+It is likely that a number of important differences between the US and Canada exist with regard to the management of these patients, including differences in available treatments, health insurance coverage, and overall health care system structures, which would be expected to impact treatment eligibility and patient outcomes.
+In addition, the studies included patients enrolled more than a decade ago and these patients are unlikely to be representative of current patients, for whom better therapies and supportive care are available, which would be expected to bias the study results in favour of tepotinib.